La Cañada Flintridge, California: Water and utilities

 The city is served by the Foothill Municipal Water District, formed in 1952 as a union of La Cañada Irrigation District and the water districts of neighboring communities.
 Previously, most of the area's water came from local springs, but as the population grew, the Foothill MWD arranged to purchase Colorado River and California State Water Project water sourced from the Metropolitan Water District of Southern California, with local sources still providing around 20% of the area's needs.

 Sewage is handled by LA County Sanitation District.
 Sewage is transported to several regional plants, including La Cañada Water Reclamation Plant, a small plant adjacent to La Cañada Country Club.
 After decades using septic systems for sewage treatment, proposals to install a formal centralized sewage system were put forward in the early 1990s.
 Installation proceeded in multiple phases over the following decades, with a major expansion to over 1000 residential units beginning in 2004.
 By 2018, a small remnant minority of property holders with septic systems were being negotiated with to connect to the sewage system.

 Emergency services

 The Los Angeles County Sheriff's Department (LASD) provides law enforcement services to La Cañada Flintridge under contract and operates the Crescenta Valley Station in La Crescenta.

 The Los Angeles County Fire Department (LACoFD) operates fire stations 19 and 82 in the city.
-Also an additional one at JPL NASA.
+There is an additional station at NASA JPL.
 Fire stations 11 and 12 in Altadena, and station 63 in La Crescenta-Montrose also serve the city regularly.
 Emergency transportation is done by Care Ambulance Service.
 Annual landscaping inspections and "stringent fire-safe building codes" were put in place to mitigate the risk of wildfires, like the 2009 Station Fire.